didomi/redux-orm-angular/README.md

 [angular-redux](https://github.com/angular-redux/store) provides bindings for using Redux with Angular 2+ applications. [redux-orm](https://github.com/tommikaikkonen/redux-orm) is a simple ORM to manage entities in the Redux store.

 This package enables querying entities from [redux-orm](https://github.com/tommikaikkonen/redux-orm) directly from Angular components.
-You can subscribe to observable on all queries supported by [redux-orm](https://github.com/tommikaikkonen/redux-orm) and do things like:
+You can subscribe to an observable on any query supported by [redux-orm](https://github.com/tommikaikkonen/redux-orm) and do things like:

 ```javascript
 import { selectData } from 'redux-orm-angular';